Human Rights Complaints

 Once the Director has made a decision regarding whether or not a complaint meets the reasonable grounds analysis, the Complainant will receive a written letter explaining the Director’s decision.
 This letter will explain whether the complaint was accepted, dismissed, or partially accepted.
 Partial acceptance may occur where a complaint identifies a number of protected areas or grounds, but is only accepted on some of them.

-The time it takes for the Director to review a complaint depends on a number of factors, including how many complaints there are to review and the complexity of the complaint.
+The time it takes for the Commission to review a complaint depends on a number of factors, including how many complaints there are to review and the complexity of the complaint.

 If you have any questions about the complaint process, please do not hesitate to contact the Commission.